 |

 P. hinei male from Holla Bend in 2006 with an impressively pollinated bee.
-These take large game for robbers. |
+These large robbers often take large game in comparison to the big Laphria which seem to tackle smaller prey. |

 |